RasmusEdvardsen/SubredditBattleRoyale/README.md

 - [ ] Deploy to testnet
 - [ ] Test that eth/gwei are sent to owner wallet, and that I have control over it (configure wallet during build/deploy to go to mine)
 - [ ] Deploy to live
+- [ ] Read up on the [ethers library](https://docs.ethers.org/v6/) for interacting with the Ethereum Blockchain
-- [ ] At some point, create frontend that shows subreddit standings
+- [ ] Create frontend that shows subreddit standings
-- [ ] Figure out how to enable seamless usage of smart contract
+- [ ] Figure out how to call smart contract seamlessly
+- [ ] Ads/marketing

 ## Installation and preparation
 ### Ethereum